Essence Carson: Overseas

-Team USA
+Athletes Unlimited

+Carson appeared in Athletes Unlimited Pro Basketball in 2023, finishing 35th on the season.

+National team career

 Carson was a member of the USA Women's U18 team which won the gold medal at the FIBA Americas Championship in Mayaguez, Puerto Rico.
 The event was held in August 2004, when the USA team defeated Puerto Rico to win the championship.
 Carson helped the team win the gold medal, scoring 8.7 points per game.

 Carson continued with the team as it became the U19 team, and competed in the 2005 U19 World Championships in Tunis, Tunisia.
 The USA team won all eight games, winning the gold medal.
 Carson scored 5.6 points per game.

 Carson went on to compete with USA for the FIBA Americas Under-20 Championship for Women where they won gold in 2006.
-In 2007, Moscow, Russia she competed with USA once again for the FIBA Under-21 World Championship For Women where she was once again a starter and won a gold medal.
+In 2007, in Moscow, Russia she competed with the USA once again for the FIBA Under-21 World Championship For Women where she was once again a starter and won a gold medal.